-PBE IPSAS 41 Financial instruments
+Financial instruments

-PBE IPSAS 41 Financial instruments replaces PBE IPSAS29 Financial Instruments: Recognition and Measurement and PBE IFRS 9 Financial Instruments and is effective for Financial Periods beginning on or after 1 January 2022, with earlier adoption permitted.

-The main changes compared to PBE IPAS 29 that are relevant to the Council are:
+In January 2017, the External Reporting Board issued PBE IFRS 9 Financial Instruments.
+PBE IFRS 9 replaces PBE IPSAS 29 Financial Instruments: Recognition and Measurement.
+PBE IFRS 9 is effective for annual periods beginning on or after 1 January 2021, with early application permitted.
+The main changes under PBE IFRS 9 are:

-• New financial asset classification requirements for determining whether an asset is measured at fair value or amortised cost.

-• A new impairment model for financial assets based on expected losses, which may result in the earlier recognition of impairment losses.
+- New financial asset classification requirements for determining whether an asset is measured at fair value or amortised cost. - A new impairment model for financial assets based on expected losses, which may result in the earlier recognition of impairment losses. - Revised hedge accounting requirements to better reflect the management of risks.

-The Council intends to adopt PBE IPAS 41 for the 30th of June 2022 financial year.
-The Council has not yet assessed in detail the impact of the new standard.
+The Council plans to apply this standard in preparing its 30 June 2022 financial statements.
+The Council has not yet assessed the effects of the new standard.